mealaud/mealaud.github.io/content/math/notes/galois-theory/babys-first-field-extension.md

 {{% /MathEnv %}}

 But how can we quantify how much our extension "extends" our base field?
-It turns out, as one might expect, that an extension corresponds to a vector space (over the base field)!
+It turns out, as one might expect, that an extension can be viewed as a vector space (over the base field)!
 Indeed, if $ K / F$, $ K$ forms an $ F$-vector-space.
 This gives us a nifty way to define how "extend-y" an extension is.

 {{% MathEnv "defn" %}}
 The {{% tdf "degree" %}} or {{% tdf "index" %}} of a field extension $ K /F$, denoted $ [K:F]$, is the dimension of $ K$ as a vector space over $ F$. (i.e., $ [K:F] = \operatorname{dim}_F(K)$).
 If $ [K:F]$ is finite, we say the extension is {{% tdf "finite" %}}  and the extension is {{% tdf "infinite" %}} otherwise.